19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 [19/2001]

-(5) Where the Returning Officer has made a declaration under section 49(7)(b) or (7E)(b), the number of votes given by overseas electors to each candidate or group of candidates shall be added to the number declared by the Returning Officer as the number of votes cast in Singapore, respectively, for each candidate or (as the case may be) group of candidates, and the Returning Officer shall forthwith declare the candidate or (as the case may be) group of candidates to whom the greatest total number of votes cast to be elected.
+(5) Where the Returning Officer has made a declaration under section 49(7)(b) or (7E)(b), the number of votes given by overseas electors to each candidate or group of candidates shall be added to the number declared by the Returning Officer as the number of votes cast in Singapore, respectively, for each candidate or (as the case may be) group of candidates, and the Returning Officer shall immediately declare the candidate or (as the case may be) group of candidates to whom the greatest total number of votes is given to be elected.

 [19/2001]